September 4th, 2009 - Bailey Gaylin Moore

 More often than not, I would avoid going home after work, but I don’t think that’s the case ten years ago.
 There are two Facebook posts proving September 4th, 2009 to be an extra ontologically heavy day.

 Status one reads:

 is pretty much done.
+Status two:

 I want to clarify with my 2009 self to understand what she meant by “Be,” but I’m the only one in 2009 or 2019 who can answer that.
 I suppose I’ll take the post’s advice and just let it be.
 Instead, I spend a moment with a previous self, scrolling past September 2019 to see what kind of ruckus I was up to.
 It turns out she wasn’t too all that bad – just needed some grounding, some time with herself even though she tries her best to avoid being alone.

 It’s really a bit funny – the fear of returning, of being shy around one’s self.
 When I first thought about who I was in 2009, I immediately polarized my two selves, brushing aside who I was ten years ago because I wasn’t proud of who she was, where wasn’t going.
 I think all that really means is that I didn’t possess enough patience and self-love, to whatever version of self I’m looking at/am/etc.

 The biggest difference is I now know my brain a little more intimately, helping me understand the reason why I navigate the world the way I do.
 I have tools to work towards a semblance of future, whereas my twenty-one-year old self couldn’t imagine where she would be in a few seconds, or eight days.
 A million years.